 As required by Oregon Statute and City Code, backflow devices must be tested annually to ensure they are functioning.
 The city will mail a letter to each residence notifying that it's time to test the backflow devices.
 Tests are conducted by Certified Testers hired by the property owner.
 Each property owner may choose which tester they want to hire.
-The tester will check the device, make repairs as authorized by the owner and send the City a report showing the test was completed.
-Even Home Associations must have an annual backflow device inspection each year.
+Once device testing is complete, the tester will send the City a copy of the report indicating the results.
+Even Home Associations are required to have an annual backflow device inspection each year.

-If you have a new device installed you or your contractor must obtain a permit from the City Building Department.
+If you have a new device installed, you or your contractor must obtain a permit from the City Building Department.
 Devices must be installed and tested by a licensed contractor.
 Then the City will inspect the new device for final approval.
-For permit questions contact the Building Department at 503-537-1209.
+For permit questions, contact the Building Department at 503-537-1209.